 This is an Indian veg pulao recipe that gets ready in under 30 minutes in a pressure cooker.
-Packed with colorful vegetables, basmati rice, and the aroma of whole spices, vegetable pulao is a perfect one-pot meal for the family.
+Vegetable pulao is a perfect one-pot meal for the family.
 Be sure to watch the video!

 What is Veg Pulao?

-The word ‘pulao’ has its roots in Pilaf – a flavorsome one-pot rice dish popular from Spain to the Middle East to across the Mediterranean Sea.
+The word ‘pulao’ has its roots in Pilaf – a flavoursome one-pot rice dish popular from Spain to the Middle East to across the Mediterranean Sea.

 In the Indian subcontinent, pulao is one of the most popular rice dishes.
-There are a variety of pulao recipes (veg and non-veg) followed across the country like chicken pulao, mushroom pulao, chana pulao, and many more.
+Various pulao recipes (veg and non-veg) are followed across the country, like chicken pulao, mushroom pulao, chana pulao, yakhni pulao, and many more.

 The veg pulao is the short name for vegetable pulao.
-A truly Indian-style vegetarian pilaf of basmati rice, colorful vegetables, onion, tomato, and spices.
+A truly Indian-style vegetarian pilaf of basmati rice, colourful vegetables, onion, tomato, and spices.

 Difference between Biryani and Pulao

-Biryani is prepared by following a sophisticated draining and layering method whereas pulao is an easy-to-make-one-pot dish for everyday meals cooked by following an absorption method.
+Biryani is prepared by following a sophisticated draining and layering method, whereas pulao is an easy-to-make-one-pot dish for everyday meals cooked by an absorption method.
 Cooking pulao is a much simpler process than biryani.
-However, both are made with rice, spices, and an assortment of meat/vegetables.
+However, both are made with rice, spices, and various meat/vegetables.

 Rice: Use long-grain, less starchy, white rice like basmati for making pulao.

 Vegetables: You can add a variety of vegetables to a pulao.
 I like green peas, carrots, beans, potatoes, and cauliflower in my pulao.
-If you are using frozen green peas or mixed vegetables, thaw them before adding them to the pulao.
+If you use frozen green peas or mixed vegetables, thaw them before adding them to the pulao.

 Whole Spices: Bay Leaf, Black Cardamom, Green Cardamom, Star Anise, Cloves, Cinnamon, Cumin Seeds

-Special Ingredients: Fresh Mint Leaves, Green Chili, and Garam Masala add great flavor to the pulao.
+Special Add-Ons: Fresh Mint Leaves, Green Chili, and Garam Masala

-Cooking Fat: Ghee (clarified butter) gives a lot of flavor to the pulao.
-For a vegan veg pulao, you can use coconut oil or any other light vegetable oil.
+Cooking Fat: Ghee (clarified butter) gives a lot of flavour to the pulao.
+You can use coconut oil or any other light vegetable oil for a vegan veg pulao.

 Other Ingredients: Salt, Red Chili Powder, Ginger Garlic Paste